 So when you get started with what it is that you want to introduce to your customers, there are a few important steps that will help you start building a strong relationship and make them confident and curious about what you have to say (or sell).

 1. Always ask for permission

-The first thing to do when choosing this kind of marketing strategy, is to create a valid list of ‘opt-ins’.
+The first thing to do when choosing this kind of marketing strategy is to create a valid list of ‘opt-in’.
 Because it doesn’t matter how incredible the product you want to introduce is, if you start the relationship with your potential buyers by intruding into their inboxes, it will never work.
-So when you start your email marketing campaign and you have a list of clients that are familiar with who you are, the best way to win them on this new initiative is to send personalized invitations with a brief presentation of what you’re trying to sell, inviting them to join your marketing list.
+So when you start your email marketing campaign and you have a list of clients that are familiar with who you are, the best way to win them on this new initiative is to send personalized invitations with a brief presentation of what you’re trying to sell, invite them to join your marketing list.
 If they’re not interested or they simply don’t remember you, they’ll appreciate your courtesy and then they’ll probably ignore you, but at least this way you’ll avoid being blacklisted.

 You might not like the idea of being rejected, but the first impression it is crucial for a great start.
 And who knows, in time many of them might change their minds.

 2. Confirm the subscriptions

 OK, so you got their attention.
 Now the most effective way to let them know their subscription really matters to you, is to send back a confirmation mail for the subscription, thanking them for the trust they offered.
 It’s really a professional way to make sure they don’t just click around and that you have a solid opt-ins list you can rely on (if they changed their minds, they can always unsubscribe).